sorainnosia/huggingfacedownloader/README.md

 A tiny Huggingface repository downloader.

-Download files from HuggingFace repository easily, support parallel files download.
-If url supports range, the file will be downloaded in chunks.
+Download files from HuggingFace repository easily, support parallel files download by default `1` file at a time, to override use `-m 2` for 2 files at a time.
+If url supports range, the file will be downloaded parallel in chunks by default `4` chunks, to override use `-c 1` for 1 chunk.

+Downloader support download of HuggingFace `datasets` and `spaces` other than the default `models`, to override use `-t datasets` for datasets and `-t spaces` for spaces.

 ## Example
 Download `models` `moonshotai/Kimi-K2-Instruct` with `4` files parallel at a time.